Grokipedia

-Grokipedia is an artificial intelligence (AI)-generated online encyclopedia developed by xAI.
-The site was launched on October 27, 2025, as version 0.1.
-Entries in Grokipedia are created and edited by the Grok large language model (LLM).
-Many articles are derived from Wikipedia, with some copied nearly verbatim at launch.
-Articles cannot be directly edited, though logged-in visitors to the encyclopedia can suggest edits via a pop-up form for reporting wrong information.
-As of 19 November 2025, the site states that it has over 885,000 articles.
+Grokipedia is an AI-generated online encyclopedia operated by the American company SpaceXAI, founded by Elon Musk.
+The site was launched on October 27, 2025.
+Some entries are generated by Grok, a large language model owned by the same company (SpaceXAI), while others were forked from Wikipedia, with some altered and some used nearly verbatim.
+Articles cannot be directly edited, though logged-in visitors to the encyclopedia can suggest new articles or corrections via a pop-up form, which were reviewed by Grok, and Grok made autonomous changes to articles.